tomcur/intervention/README.md

 $ python3 -m pip install -e .
 ```

-### Carla
+### CARLA
-You will need to have Carla's Python client API package installed, matching the Carla version you'll be using.
+You will need to have CARLA's Python client API package installed, matching the CARLA version you'll be using.
-To install using the Carla-provided eggs, perform e.g.:
+To install using the CARLA-provided eggs, perform e.g.:

 ```shell
 $ wget https://carla-releases.s3.eu-west-3.amazonaws.com/Linux/CARLA_0.9.10.1_RSS.tar.gz